 THE LONG CROSS PENNIES OF HENRY III

 Sometimes known as the "Voided Long Cross" pennies.
 Issued for Henry from 1247 to 1272.
-Here we detail the the pennies issued during the reign of Henry III; the series continued after his death and the posthumous coins of Edward I are covered elsewhere.

 Henry III was King of England, Lord of Ireland, and Duke of Aquitaine from 1216 until his death.
 The son of King John & Isabella of Angoulême, Henry assumed the throne when he was only nine, in the middle of the First Barons' War.
 Henry's forces, led by William Marshal, defeated the rebels at the battles of Lincoln & Sandwich in 1217.
 Henry promised to abide by the Great Charter of 1225, which limited royal power and protected the rights of the major barons.
 His early rule was dominated first by Hubert de Burgh and then Peter des Roches, who re-established royal authority after the war.
 In 1230, the King failed to reconquer the provinces of France that had once belonged to his father.
 A revolt led by William Marshal's son, Richard Marshal, broke out in 1232, ending in a peace settlement negotiated by the Church.

 Following the revolt, Henry ruled England personally, rather than governing through senior ministers.
 He married Eleanor of Provence, with whom he had five children.
 Henry was known for his piety, and was particularly devoted to the figure of Edward the Confessor, whom he adopted as his patron saint.